Leavenworth, Washington

 Leavenworth is a city in Chelan County, Washington, United States.
 The population was 2,263 at the 2020 census.
 The entire town center is modeled on a Bavarian village as part of a civic initiative that began in the 1960s.
-It is part of the Wenatchee–East Wenatchee metropolitan area.
+Leavenworth is part of the Wenatchee–East Wenatchee metropolitan area.

+The city is connected to the Seattle metropolitan area by U.S. Route 2, which also provides access to the Stevens Pass Ski Area.

 History

 The area near the confluence of Icicle Creek and the Wenatchee River in modern-day Leavenworth is within the traditional territories of the indigenous Wenatchi and Yakama peoples.
 The tribes had settlements on both waterways, including the villages of scəm̓ ̓áw̓s and sĭnpŭsqốĭsoḣ near modern-day Leavenworth, which was also a camas and root-gathering area.
 The Wenatchi and Yakama were signatories to the 1855 Treaty of Walla Walla; an Indian reservation for the Wenatchi covering 36 sqmi around a fishery at the confluence was promised in the treaty but never surveyed by the federal government.
 Most members of the Wenatchi relocated to the Colville Indian Reservation and Yakama Indian Reservation in the early 20th century, while few remained in the Leavenworth and Cashmere area.

 The first non-native settlers in the area were John Emig and Nicholas Kinscherf, who staked their homestead claims near Icicle Creek in 1885.
 A community named "Icicle Flats" was established by other settlers on the south side of the Wenatchee River in 1891.
 According to surveyor Albert Hale Sylvester, the "Icicle" name was derived from the indigenous name "Nasikelt", which translates to a narrow canyon or gorge.
 The Great Northern Railway purchased land on the north side of the river for a division point and railyard for its route across Stevens Pass in October 1892, which prompted residents to move across the river.
 A new town was established there in 1893 and named Leavenworth for Charles Leavenworth, a Portland-based land investor with the Okanogan Investment Company who surveyed the site and laid its streets.
 Leavenworth was a relative of U.S. Army colonel Henry Leavenworth, the founder of Fort Leavenworth and namesake of Leavenworth, Kansas.
 The Stevens Pass route, which connected Seattle to Wenatchee, was completed in January 1893 and was the final section of the transcontinental Great Northern Railway.

 By February 1893, the new town of Leavenworth had grown to approximately 700 people and over 40 businesses, including hotels, general stores, and saloons.
 Lafayette Lamb arrived in 1903 from Clinton, Iowa, to build the second largest sawmill in Washington.
 The settlement had three major fires at the turn of the 20th century that destroyed several buildings.
 Leavenworth was officially incorporated as a city on September 5, 1906.
 A small timber community, it became a regional office of the Great Northern Railway in the early 1900s.
 The railroad relocated to Wenatchee in 1925, greatly affecting Leavenworth's economy.
 The city's population declined well into the 1950s as the lumber mills closed and stores relocated.